 How long have you been using your coil or pod?
 What kind of unit is it?
 Are you getting a burnt taste when you vape?
 What kind of e-liquid are you using?

 If you can dismantle your vape coil, does the material inside it look brown, dirty, sticky or clogged up?
 Residue and gunk build-up should be easy to spot and will continue to ruin flavour if left to remain and fester.

-- Extend the lifetime and flavour producing capacity of your coil or pod by vaping at lower temperatures, and by using thinner, less VG-heavy vape liquids
+- Improve flavour producing capacity of your coil by using thinner, less VG-heavy vape liquids

-- Ceramic coils (which contain no cotton) can also give you more vape time and cleaner-tasting vapour in the longer term
+- Ceramic coils (which contain no cotton) can also give you more vape time and cleaner-tasting vapour in the long term

 - Check your pods / coils for wear and tear every few days and replace when necessary